masc-ucsc/livehd/docs/projects.md

 * Autocompletion patch for directories.
 Now finished with "foo", it should be "foo/"
 * Upgrade to the latest replxx.
 There was a change in API, and it requires to rework lgshell

+## Elab parser

+The memblock is typically mmap, and the token list is managed manually.
+It would be nice to have a Scanner_context class that keeps the memblock and token list.
+It can serialize the token list if needed.

+ * Clearer API
+ * Capacity to serialize (optional)
+ * Callback when a memmap changes to retrigger parse, and pass token list to step down the flow

 ## Benchmark API in lgshell

 * Able to get time and performance statistics for tasks in lghsell